 This page gives you information about the process of IVF as advised by your specialist.
-In Vitro Fertilisation (IVF) is an assisted method of conception which increases the chance of pregnancy by placing fertilized ova or eggs directly into the uterus or womb.
+In Vitro Fertilisation (IVF) is an assisted method of conception which increases the chance of pregnancy by placing fertilised ova or eggs directly into the uterus or womb.
 The fertilised eggs are called embryos.

 How does the IVF work?